shaunie2fly/ndlovu-code-reviewer/README.md

 # Code Review MCP Server

-A Gemini-powered code review assistant that runs as a Model Context Protocol (MCP) server.
+A Gemini-CLI (for now), powered code review assistant that runs as a Model Context Protocol (MCP) server.

 ## Why this project exists